Sleigh Your Holiday Playlist With This List Of The Best Christmas Songs

 1. Last Christmas (Human Nature)

 I first listened to this track in the late 90s when my dad brought home a Christmas carols CD (my first one) featuring a range of pop artists doing covers of popular holiday tracks.
-From a young age, I've clearly loved the idea of romance at Xmas time thanks to this song, and while Meghan Trainor and the Glee cast have since covered the tune too, I'll always have a soft spot for the dreamy version by the Aussie band — Alicia
+From a young age, I've clearly loved the idea of romance at Xmas time thanks to this song, and while Meghan Trainor and the Glee cast have since covered the tune too, I'll always have a soft spot for the dreamy version. — Alicia

 2. Merry Christmas Baby (Hanson)